 *Christina Roussos is a director and teaching artist.
-She has worked with Ensemble Studio Theatre, Theater Breaking Through Barriers (Associate Director 2009 – 2012), Clubbed Thumb (2017 Directing Fellow), and Fault Line Theater.
-Her work has appeared at the Kennedy Center, Rattlestick Theater Jam, the Brick, The Tank, Judson Church, and Performa.
-Besides theater she directs webseries, short films, and music videos.
-She has devised work with Bennington College students, was a 2016 Teaching Fellow at Brooklyn College and teaches project building and character creation in the MFA Visual Narrative program at the School of Visual Arts.
-Upcoming work includes a workshop showing of Whip it Up With Wendy (developed in the New Georges Jam with Tasha Gordon-Solmon!) produced by All For One Theater. christinaroussos.com
+She has worked with Clubbed Thumb (‘16/’17 Directing Fellow), the New Georges Jam, and Theater Breaking Through Barriers (Associate Director ‘9-’12).
+Her work has appeared at the Kennedy Center, Rattlestick Theater Jam, Judson Church, and on Norwegian radio.
+She was a ‘15/’16 teaching fellow at Brooklyn College, and teaches project building and character creation in the MFA Visual Narrative program at the School of Visual Arts.
+BA Emerson College, MFA Brooklyn College.
+More info at: christinaroussos.com

 *Zarina Shea‘s plays include Just up the road, slightly; I Am Here; The Part Where Peter Leaves; Stella Stein; and The Peggy Project.
 Her work has been produced and/or developed by Berkeley Rep, Clubbed Thumb, Two River Theater, New Georges, New York Theatre Workshop, JACK, and Actors Theatre of Louisville, among others.
 She has been a resident at Berkeley Rep’s Ground Floor, the Ucross Foundation, and Norm’s Fish Camp at Tofte Lake.
 She is an alum of Clubbed Thumb’s Early Career Writers Group and a member of The New Georges Jam, and is a recipient of a Clubbed Thumb Short Play Commission and Brown University’s David Wickham Playwriting Award.
 Zarina has performed at the Williamstown Theatre Festival, Actors Theatre of Louisville, Trinity Rep, and Ars Nova, among others.
 BA: University of Chicago, MFA in Acting: Brown University, MFA in Playwriting: Brooklyn College. www.zarinashea.com